Chapter 12. Counseling and Mental Health Center

 Sec.
 12–302.
 Services Provided to the University

-CMHC provides mental health consultation services to faculty, staff, and administrators regarding student mental health concerns.
-As well, CMHC responds to traumatic events impacting the campus and provides consultation to students, faculty, staff, and administrators about coping with these events.
-CMHC provides prevention, promotion, outreach, and education to students, faculty, and staff regarding suicide prevention, interpersonal violence, resilience, and a variety of mental health and wellness topics.
-CMHC also provides a training facility for university professional and graduate students in counseling psychology, clinical psychology, social work, pharmacy, medical school, and nursing.
+CMHC provides mental health consultation services to faculty, staff and administrators regarding student mental health concerns.
+CMHC also responds to traumatic events impacting the campus and provides consultation to students, faculty, staff and administrators about coping with these events.
+The center provides prevention, mental health promotion, outreach and education to students, faculty and staff regarding suicide prevention, interpersonal violence, resilience, well-being in the classroom and other mental health and wellness topics.
+CMHC is also a training facility for university professional and graduate students in counseling psychology, clinical psychology, social work, pharmacy, medical school and nursing.

 Sec.
 12–401.
 Confidentiality of Records

 - Confidentiality of CMHC records is governed by the laws of the State of Texas and applicable federal law.
-A notice of our privacy practices is available at http://cmhc.utexas.edu/ppn.html.
+A notice of CMHC privacy practices is available at http://cmhc.utexas.edu/ppn.html.